 A gripping and propulsive exploration of love, marriage, parenthood, and the road not taken, After the End brings one unforgettable family from unimaginable loss to a surprising, satisfying, and redemptive ending and the life they are fated to find.
 With the emotional power of Jodi Picoult’s My Sister’s Keeper, Mackintosh helps us to see that sometimes the end is just another beginning.

-My Review: I felt the beginning of this book wholeheartedly.
+I felt the beginning of this book wholeheartedly.
 The pain of having to make one of the most heartbreaking decisions about the life of your own child broke my heart into a milliion tiny pieces….so many tissues scattered around me on the couch….and I nearly put the book down being a little to close to home.
 There was a time when my own son, who shares the name of the child in the book, was a frequent visitor to hospital; subjected to a barrage of tests and under the care of way too many specialists to be comfortable.
 Thankfully after being given multiple incorrect and gut wrenching diagnosies not much eventuated…except that I now have a severe mistrust of the medical profession.

 My heart broke for both Max and Pip; knowing that whichever decision was made, there would inevitably be unimaginable grief and loss.
 And what if….as in my son’s case…the doctors were wrong?